Ajwinarski/AutoInvestBot/README.md

 ## Getting Started

 Sign up for a free account at alpaca.markets.
-Once you've verified your email and signed in, select the "Go to Paper Account" in the left menu bar.
-Here you will see your 'paper money' which can be used for risk-free algorithm investment testing.
-On this page you will also find your API key and secret key which will be used later for using the api.
+Once you've verified your email and signed in, select the `Go to Paper Account` in the left menu bar.
+Here you will see your *paper money* which can be used for risk-free algorithm investment testing.
+On this page you will also find your `API_KEY` and `API_SECRET` parameters which will need to be input in the config.py file.

 ### Prerequisites